Explore concepts that support movement, cognitive development and hitting for young athletes and foster a love for the game

 -swinging into balance vs get the lead foot down early

-The 'pendulum' dynamic of your arms will help you ride momentum and keep your core stable.
-Try to imagine that initial move/tilt with your lead shoulder/arm/foot being somewhat aggressive after that you should be riding momentum.
-Riding the momentum wave will allow your body to naturally slow down/brace and ultimately free your arms up to launch the swing at any moment.
+When getting ready to hit try to imagine that initial move/tilt with your lead shoulder/arm/foot being somewhat aggressive after that you should be riding momentum.
+Riding the momentum wave will allow your body to naturally slow down/brace and ultimately free your arms to launch the swing at any moment.
 Less steering or carrying the weight of your arms.
 Feel the power of the arms turning your body... less the torso towing the arms and bat.

 Compare the swings of retired players like Albert Pujols (relaxed top hand grip that is more under the bat handle throughout the swing) to today’s stars like Bobby Witt, Jr. (strong top hand grip that is more over the bat handle).
+And feels like hitting behind vs over the ball.
+We'll also take a look at why the term 'launch angle' has gone from a swing metric to a catch phrase of sorts for purposely swinging up on the ball.

 Why are the two best players in the game also the most humble?
 Perhaps they truly understand how difficult it is to achieve and maintain what they have accomplished.